kalyaniuniversity/covidindia/README.md

      #Initialize the module to collect the data
      Init=initializer()

-     #shows the collected data in Dataframe format of Total Confimed data
+     #shows the collected data in Dataframe format of Total Confimed data as daily count basis.
+If daily is not mentioned cumulative data will be shown.

-     Init.show_data(of='Total Confirmed')
+     Init.show_data(of='Total Confirmed',daily=True)

      obj1=Data(init)       #defining the object for Data class cumData=obj1.get_cum_dataset_between_date('30/1/2020','5/4/2020',by='total recovered')   #gives the cumulative count between 30/1/2020 and 5/4/2020